Click to Skip Ahead

 Before you start training your cat, it’s important to note that the process of training your cat should be a fun interaction between you and your feline.
 So, before you start the training process, be sure that you create the right environment and present the training in a way that’s enjoyable for the cat.

-It’s common for cats to be a bit apprehensive in some cases, though this may vary with each can.
+It’s common for cats to be a bit apprehensive in some cases, though this may vary with each cat.
 But overall, both of you should have fun.
 So, how do you make it exciting?
 You do this by using what are referred to as ” reinforcers”.
-This is similar to the “reward” that dogs receive when they perform certain obedience commands.
+This is sometimes easier if understood as a “reward” or “pay: that a cat will receive when they perform as expected.

 - Interactions, such as reaffirming talking, petting, and brushing